-Objective Estimand To determine if BCG vaccination compared with Estimand 12a.1 placebo reduces the need for oxygen therapy due to COVID-19 in the absence of a COVID vaccine Population: mITT population measured over 6 months following randomisation in Outcome: need of oxygen therapy due to COVID-19 by 6 months healthcare workers who did not have a provious Interventions: RCG vs Placebo SARS Col/ 2 positive test result when assessed at line dia of intervent overter SARS-COV-2 positive test result when assessed at Handling of intercurrent events: time of randomisation. - any other vaccine (Treatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants To determine if BCG vaccination compared with Estimand 12b 1 placebo reduces the need for exugen therapy due to COVID 10 in the absence of a COVID vassing COVID-19 IN the absence of a COVID vaccine, Population : mill population in the althouse were been added as the second second Outcome: need of oxygen therapy due to COVID-19 by 12 months In healthcare workers who did not have a previous Interventions: BCG vs Placebo SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (meatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants Summary measure.
-Aujusted unterence in proportion of participants To determine II BCG vaccination compared with Estimand 12a.2 placebo reduces the need for oxygen therapy due to COVID-19 irrespective of receiving a COVID-19 Population: as 12a.1 specific vaccine or any other vaccine, measured over Outcome: as 12a.1 6 months following randomisation in healthcare Interventions: as 12a.1 workers who did not have a previous SARS-CoV-2 Handling of Intercurrent events: positive test result when assessed at time of - COVID-19 specific vaccine (Treatment Policy strategy) randomisation. - any other vaccine (Treatment Policy strategy) Summary Measure : as 12a.1 To determine if BCG vaccination compared with Estimand 12b.2 placebo reduces the need for oxygen therapy due to COVID-19 irrespective of receiving a COVID-19 Population: as 12b.1 specific vaccine or any other vaccine, measured over Outcome: as 12b.1 12 months following randomisation in healthcare Interventions: as 12b.1 workers who did not have a previous SARS-CoV-2 Handling of Intercurrent events: positive test result when assessed at time of - COVID-19 specific vaccine (Treatment Policy strategy) randomisation. - any other vaccine (Treatment Policy strategy) Summary Measure: as 12b.1 To determine if BCG vaccination compared with Estimand 12a.3 placebo reduces the need for oxygen therapy due to COVID-19 illness in the absence of any vaccine, Population: as 12a.1 measured over 6 months following randomisation in Outcome: as 12a.1 healthcare workers who did not have a previous Interventions: as 12a.1 SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure : as 12a.1 To determine if BCG vaccination compared with Estimand 12b.3 placebo reduces the need for oxygen therapy due to COVID-19 in the absence of any vaccine, measured Population: as 12b.1 over 12 months following randomisation in Outcome: as 12b.1 healthcare workers who did not have a previous Interventions: as 12b.1
+Objective Estimand To determine if BCG vaccination compared with Estimand 12a.1 placebo reduces the need for oxygen therapy due to COVID-19 in the absence of a COVID vaccine, Population: mITT population measured over 6 months following randomisation in Outcome: need of oxygen therapy due to COVID-19 by 6 months healthcare workers who did not have a previous Interventions: BCG vs Placebo SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) any other vaccine (Treatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants

-Objective Estimand SARS-CoV-2 positive test result when assessed at time of randomisation.
-Handling of Intercurrent events : - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure : as 12b.1 1) adjust by stratification factors used at randomisat ion:
+Objective Estimand To determine if BCG vaccination compared with Estimand 12b.1 placebo reduces the need for oxygen therapy due to COVID-19 in the absence of a COVID vaccine, Population: mITT population measured over 12 months following randomisation Outcome: need of oxygen therapy due to COVID-19 by 12 months in healthcare workers who did not have a previous Interventions: BCG vs Placebo SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Treatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants To determine if BCG vaccination compared with Estimand 12a.2 placebo reduces the need for oxygen therapy due to COVID-19 irrespective of receiving a COVID-19 Population: as 12a.1 specific vaccine or any other vaccine, measured over Outcome: as 12a.1 6 months following randomisation in healthcare Interventions: as 12a.1 workers who did not have a previous SARS-CoV-2 Handling of Intercurrent events: positive test result when assessed at time of - COVID-19 specific vaccine (Treatment Policy strategy) randomisation. any other vaccine (Treatment Policy strategy) Summary Measure : as 12a.1 To determine if BCG vaccination compared with Estimand 12b.2 placebo reduces the need for oxygen therapy due to COVID-19 irrespective of receiving a COVID-19 Population: as 12b.1 specific vaccine or any other vaccine, measured over Outcome: as 12b.1 12 months following randomisation in healthcare Interventions: as 12b.1 workers who did not have a previous SARS-CoV-2 Handling of Intercurrent events: positive test result when assessed at time of - COVID-19 specific vaccine (Treatment Policy strategy) randomisation. - any other vaccine (Treatment Policy strategy) Summary Measure: as 12b.1 To determine if BCG vaccination compared with Estimand 12a.3 placebo reduces the need for oxygen therapy due to COVID-19 illness in the absence of any vaccine, Population: as 12a.1 measured over 6 months following randomisation in Outcome: as 12a.1 healthcare workers who did not have a previous Interventions: as 12a.1 SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure: as 12a.1 To determine if BCG vaccination compared with Estimand 12b.3 placebo reduces the need for oxygen therapy due to COVID-19 in the absence of any vaccine, measured Population: as 12b.1 over 12 months following randomisation in Outcome: as 12b.1 healthcare workers who did not have a previous Interventions: as 12b.1 SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure : as 12b.1 1) adjust by stratification factors used at randomisat ion i j aujust by stratification factors used at randomisat 1011,